PhilipPragerUrbina/TensorMath/readme.md

 //write your code almost like the equation!
 Vector3 ray_position = origin + dir.normalized() * distance;
 ```
->There is a lot more than just this,take a look at  the Docs!
+>There is a lot more than just this, take a look at  the Docs!

 Components:
 - Matrices